Baby boomers move to walkable towns because of the ideal experience and quality of life that’s offered.

 Some are environmentally conscious individuals, while others are thinking about getting around as they age.
 Still, others simply want the experience of living without a car.

-However, this delightful little town located in the Rocky Mountains is ideal for walkable living.
+However, the delightful little town located in the Rocky Mountains is ideal for walkable living.

 While the walking hasn’t been exclusive, for years our visits to the library, shopping, museums, and entertainment venues were done on foot.

 Health and convenience.

-When most everything you want to do is within walking distance, it becomes a lifestyle with abundant benefits, including health and convenience.
+When almost everything you want to do is within walking distance, it becomes a lifestyle with abundant benefits, including health and convenience.

 Walkable towns offer easy and excellent exercise for retirees.